radeeyate/StratoSpore/README.md

 The payload will need to be housed in a protective enclosure.
 The enclosure must:

-- [ ] Be lightweight
+- [x] Be lightweight (ish)
-- [ ] Be durable enough to withstand the conditions of high altitude flight
+- [x] Be durable enough to withstand the conditions of high altitude flight
-- [ ] Protect the electronics from temperature extremes and UV radiation
+- [x] Protect the electronics from temperature extremes and UV radiation
-- [ ] Mount a sensor board on the top
+- [x] Mount a sensor board on the top
-- [ ] Have standoffs for mounting PCBs and more on the bottom
-- [ ] Have a window to let light in
+- [x] Have a window to let light in
 - [x] Have a camera to take pictures

 ### The Window